kexinhuang12345/DeepPurpose/README.md

 ---

 This repository hosts DeepPurpose, a Deep Learning Based Drug Repurposing and Virtual Screening Toolkit (using PyTorch).
-It allows extremely easy usage (only one line of code!) for any non-computational domain researchers to be able to obtain a list of potential drugs using state-of-the-art deep learning while facilitating deep learning method research in this field by providing a flexible framework (less than 10 lines of codes!) and baselines.
+It allows very easy usage (only one line of code!) for non-computational domain researchers to be able to obtain a list of potential drugs using deep learning while facilitating deep learning method research in this topic by providing a flexible framework (less than 10 lines of codes!) and baselines.

 ### Features